Why Study Languages?

 A school trip to China is organised every second year to enhance students’ understanding and appreciation of the Chinese language and culture.
 The trip also allows students to develop life skills such as self-management, relating to others and contributing and participating.

 This is an important component of the course.
 Throughout the year, students are provided with opportunities to experience Chinese cultural activities, including calligraphy, cooking, painting, folk music, martial arts, film and trips to a Buddhist temple and Chinese restaurants.
-In our junior programme, we have cross-curricular projects such as Olympic Games and Master Chef which allow students to think about how to use language beyond classroom setting, as well as developing cross-curricular competencies.
+In our junior programme, we have cross-curricular projects such as Olympic Games and Master Chef which allow students to think about how to use the language beyond the classroom setting, as well as developing cross-curricular competencies.

-Westlake Chinese Night is an annual event which celebrate Chinese culture and tradition.
+Westlake Chinese Night is an annual event which celebrates Chinese culture and tradition.
 Together with Westlake Girls High School, we have performances ranging from traditional Chinese dance to singing Chinese pop songs every year with a crowd of 2000 audience.

 On 7 March 2016, Westlake Boys High School has become a Confucius Classroom as an acknowledgement to our achievement in our Chinese programme.